MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

 Save HelloPartyLogic.cs and select Play in the Unity Editor.

-1. In a second client, use the code shown above in Connect to a network to create and join a network.
+1. In a second client, repeat the steps from [Connecting to a network](#connecting-to-a-network) to create and join a network.
 1. Copy the Network ID returned to your first client and connect to the network.
 1. Click on the scene to send a message.
 "Hello (data message)" displays in the Console window.